 What about current medications?

-Please advise us of all medications prior to your procedure.
+Please advise us of all medications prior to your capsule endoscopy.

 What happens to the capsule?